discordeno/discordeno/README.md

 ### Custom Cache

 Have your cache setup in any way you like.
 Redis, PGSQL or any cache layer you would like.

-## Getting Started

-Interested?
-[Check the website](https://discordeno.js.org/) for more details on getting started.

 ## Links